Greenwich Hospital was founded on the belief that England should look after its injured and aged sailors.

 The list of designers involved in the Hospital project read like a 'who's who' of the most renowned 17th and 18th century architects.

 Sir Christopher Wren was responsible for the original 'Grand Design' for the Hospital.
 It was Wren who transformed the London skyline by his rebuilding of the city churches after the Great Fire of 1666, with St. Paul's cathedral as his greatest triumph.
-Wren's assistant and clerk was Nicolas Hawksmoor, architect of further churches including St. Alphege in Greenwich, all of which had a highly individual style.
+Wren's assistant and clerk was Nicholas Hawksmoor, architect of further churches including St. Alfege in Greenwich, all of which had a highly individual style.
 Hawksmoor was appointed Site Architect for Greenwich Hospital.
 Wren's successor as surveyor to the Hospital was Sir John Vanbrugh, who combined his career as architect with that of soldier and dramatist.

 It was Vanbrugh who added the touches of grandeur to the design, turning accommodation for old sailors into a magnificent national monument.

-He also commissioned artist John Thornhill to decorate the walls and ceiling of the splendid Painted Hall.
+He also commissioned artist James Thornhill to decorate the walls and ceiling of the splendid Painted Hall.
 Thornhill was knighted for his twenty years of work on this project for which he was paid 'piece-work', £3 per yard for the ceiling, £1 per yard for the walls.

 Records also show that a Mr Daniel Foe was contracted to supply bricks for the building.
 He later became famous as Daniel Defoe, author of Robinson Crusoe.